Radiotrophic fungus: Role of melanin

-Melanins are a family of naturally-occurring ancient pigments with radio-protective properties that are generally dark brown/black.
-It is important to note that melanin has a high molecular weight.
-This pigment can transduce and shield energy, therefore it can absorb electromagnetic radiation, including light.
-This quality means that melanin can protect melanized fungi from ionizing radiation.
-The energy transduction enhances growth in the fungi as well, meaning that melanized fungi grow faster.
-Melanin is also an advantage to the fungus in that it helps it survive in many different, more extreme, and varying environments.
-Examples of these environments include the damaged reactor at Chernobyl, the International Space Station, and the Antarctic mountains.
-Melanin may also be able to help the fungus metabolize radiation into energy, but more evidence and research is still needed.
+Melanins are a family of dark-colored, naturally occurring pigments with radiation-shielding properties.
+These pigments can absorb electromagnetic radiation due to their molecular structure, which results in their dark color; this quality suggests that melanin could help protect radiotropic fungi from ionizing radiation.
+It has been suggested that melanin's radiation-shielding properties are due to its ability to trap free radicals formed during radiolysis of water.
+Melanin production is also advantageous to the fungus in that it can aid survival in many extreme environments.
+Examples of these environments include the Chernobyl Nuclear Power Plant, the International Space Station, and the Transantarctic Mountains.
+Melanin may also be able to help the fungus metabolize radiation, but more evidence and research is still needed.

 Comparisons with non-melanized fungi

 Melanization may come at some metabolic cost to the fungal cells.
 In the absence of radiation, some non-melanized fungi (that had been mutated in the melanin pathway) grew faster than their melanized counterparts.
 Limited uptake of nutrients due to the melanin molecules in the fungal cell wall or toxic intermediates formed in melanin biosynthesis have been suggested to contribute to this phenomenon.
 It is consistent with the observation that despite being capable of producing melanin, many fungi do not synthesize melanin constitutively (i.e., all the time), but often only in response to external stimuli or at different stages of their development.
 The exact biochemical processes in the suggested melanin-based synthesis of organic compounds or other metabolites for fungal growth, including the chemical intermediates (such as native electron donor and acceptor molecules) in the fungal cell and the location and chemical products of this process, are unknown.
+Radiotrophic fungi is speculated to have been more widespread and numerous in the Hadean with Natural nuclear fission reactor phenomena being more abundant.
+The pathway to radio-synthesis may exist dormant, as a sort genetic appendix in several other ancient lifeforms.